Skip to main content

 Upload all contract versions and amendments, then use drag-and-drop to arrange them chronologically.
 Apply clear labels like "Exhibit A: Original Agreement 01/15/2021" and "Exhibit B: First Amendment 06/30/2021" to create a clear contract timeline for the fact-finder.

-For multi-party commercial disputes, you can use party prefixes in your exhibit labels (e.g., "Plaintiff Exhibit 1" vs "ABC Corp Exhibit A").
-Organize correspondence by party or chronologically to show the full picture of business communications.
+Use party-specific prefixes in your exhibit labels (e.g., "Plaintiff Exhibit 1" vs. "ABC Corp Exhibit A") and organize correspondence either by party or chronologically depending on whether the dispute turns on who-said-what or the sequence of events.

 Your Next Commercial Case, Organized

-From 47 contract versions to a clear exhibit set—ready for trial or arbitration.
+From 47 contract versions to a clear exhibit set.
+Preview free—pay only when you're ready to download.